home

 Neighbours had been complaining about the lack of neighbourly contact, lack of respect and familiarity with each other, and the state of the building and communal areas.
 People wanted to have plants and flowers in the communal spaces, have the odd coffee morning, a bit of collective gardening and looking after the place, but above all, acknowledgement of each other and a bit more community spirit.

-This project, then, involved creating opportunities for repeated encounters in the communal areas first by hanging the washing, coffee breaks, watering plants, and then by engaging in Tactical Urbanism – a way of beautifying space through small-scale subversive activities.
+This project, then, involved creating opportunities for repeated encounters in the communal areas first by hanging the washing, coffee breaks, watering plants, and then by creating humorous installations as a way of making the space more liveable (see The Second Floor Landing for more details and images).
 Through the repeated encounters more conversations took place, which built up familiarity and trust and helped identify common issues and wishes.
 I then invited all neighbours to participate in the photographic research (11 out of 17 did) and to co-produce images and texts which were then shared with all in an exhibition/neighbours’ gathering in my flat.
 This meeting and sharing was intended for people to get to know each other, build up familiarity and trust, and to perhaps engage in future collective action.
 I also organised a gardening day to address the wish to beautify the courtyard, and together we transformed our courtyard during one day which was of great importance to our community.
 The community spirt felt on that day became part of our community memory – of tales to be relived and retold.
 The need to maintain the garden as well as the need to contact the council for maintenance also created further opportunities to meet, engage and to have a sense of common purpose.

 Since the project, neighbours have commented on how different they feel about living here.
 The effervescence has clearly now worn off, and during the winter days encounters are less frequent, but people are familiar with each other and a lot more chatter and laughter can be heard from the communal areas.
 Community is about social bonds and the visceral nature of belonging and trust, and the Oxenham House Neighbourhood Project has attempted to create this.